wacii/ec/upcoming-events-2/index.md

 **May, 2018**

-"Burning"--**_Hath No Fury_**, an anthology that focuses on strong female characters.
+Ebook release:  "Burning"--**_Hath No Fury_**, an anthology that focuses on strong female characters.
 Edited by Joe Martin and Melanie Meadors, with a foreword by Robin Hobb and introduction by Margaret Weis.

+**July, 2018**

+Trade paperback release:  "Burning"--**_Hath No Fury_**

 **September, 2018**